 When you think about it, the price you set for your product or service says more about you than it does about your customer or the quality of the product or service you sell.

 Setting the price of your product or service requires more than pulling a number out of thin air.
-Setting a price for your product or service requires just a bit more effort than laying out your costs and adding some profit percent.

 Once you understand where your price comes from, setting a profitable price will magically become much, much easier.